You are here

 The Credit Abuse Resistance Education (CARE) Program is a court outreach program that provides students and young adults with knowledge and the skills they need to make smart financial decisions.

-For the past 13 years, Bankruptcy Court Judge Margaret Mann has lead the Credit Abuse Resistance Education ("CARE") Program supported by the San Diego Bankruptcy Court.
-Judge Mann continues to be the Court sponsor of the San Diego CARE Program.
+Since 2024, Bankruptcy Judge J. Barrett Marum has lead the Credit Abuse Resistance Education ("CARE") Program supported by the San Diego Bankruptcy Court.
+Previously, the Program was led by retired Judge Margaret Mann.

 “The volunteers with our CARE Program in San Diego provide practical tips